Element21/hqtrivia-api-v2/README.md

 - Get link to video when joining game
 - Add chat support
 - Add app notification support
-- Add referral codes to account after logging in ✓
 - Update some ws stuff
 - Add some EPIC tests